Commability and focal locally compact groups: On the polycompact radical

 Let us now prove the first assertion, namely that $\mathsf{B}(G)$ and $\mathsf{W}(G)$ are closed if $G$ is compactly generated.
-By Lemma \ref{wge}, it is enough to deal with $\mathsf{B}(G)$.
+By Proposition \ref{pwy}(\ref{wy2}), it is enough to deal with $\mathsf{B}(G)$.
 We first check it when $G$ is totally disconnected.

 Trofimov \cite{Tro} deals with the case of the automorphism group of a vertex-transitive finite valency connected graph (this is the hard case).
-Therefore, if $G$ is a locally compact group with a proper transitive action $j:G\to\Aut(X)$ on such a graph $X$ then $\mathsf{B}(G)=j^{-1}(\mathsf{B}(\Aut(X))$ is closed as well.
+Therefore, if $G$ is a locally compact group with a proper transitive action $j:G\to\Aut(X)$ on such a graph $X$, then $\mathsf{B}(G)=j^{-1}(\mathsf{B}(\Aut(X))$ is closed as well.
 Abels \cite[Beispiel~5.2]{Abe} observed that any compactly generated totally disconnected locally compact group admits such an action (now known as Cayley-Abels graph).